(Disclosure: Some of the links below may be affiliate links)

 You can define your financial life over several stages of wealth.
 These stages of wealth are sometimes called phases of wealth.

-If you are going to live all the way through retirement, whether it is early retirement or not, you will go through these stages of wealth.
+If you live through retirement, whether it is early retirement or not, you will go through these stages of wealth.
 And you need to plan for each of these stages as you go.
 There are different things you need to pay attention to during each of these stages.
 And there are different things you can do to improve each of these stages.

 It is not easy to define these stages of wealth properly because people have different definitions of these stages of wealth.
 For instance, I will talk about the wealth preservation and wealth distribution stages as two different stages.
 But some people put them together.
 And some people use different stages as well.
 But the names are not that important.
 What is important is that you recognize these stages and prepare for them.
 It is also important to know where you are.